mnassrib/installing-hadoop-cluster/README.md

 - Modify file: hdfs-site.xml  ## on the NameNode

-	## on the NameNode server if you need DataNode, set the parameter "dfs.datanode.data.dir"
+	> ## On the NameNode server if you need DataNode, set the parameter "dfs.datanode.data.dir"

 ``hdpuser@master-node:/bigdata/hadoop-3.1.1/etc/hadoop$ vi hdfs-site.xml``  --copy hdfs-site.xml file